Gary Conway

 Gary Conway (born February 4, 1936) is an American actor and screenwriter.
 His notable credits include a co-starring role with Gene Barry in the detective series Burke's Law from 1963 to 1965.
 In addition, he starred in the Irwin Allen sci-fi series Land of the Giants from 1968 to 1970.

 Life

-Conway was born in Boston, Massachusetts.

-He has been married for many years to Marian McKnight, who was Miss America, 1957.
+Conway married Marian McKnight (Miss America, 1957).
 They first met while students at the University of California, Los Angeles, where Conway studied art.
 The couple have two children, Gareth and Kathleen.